+F. Approval of a recreational vehicle as a second dwelling is valid for four years from the date of the final decision.
+If the County's final decision is appealed, the approval period shall commence on the date of the final appellate decision.
 During this four-year period, the approval shall be implemented, or the approval will become void.
-"Implemented" means all necessary County development on the property.
+"Implemented" means all necessary County development permits shall be obtained and maintained for the siting of the recreational vehicle on the property.